TU-Wien-dataLAB/aqueduct/README.md

    * Add `locust` load testing.
    * A `/metrics` endpoint for monitoring.
    * Dashboard to track usage of orgs, teams and users.
+   * Support more providers on top of vLLM/OpenAI-compatible APIs.
    * Implement [Guardrails](https://github.com/guardrails-ai/guardrails) using post-processing on completions.
    * Model cooldown and retry logic.
    * Granular access control for models within teams.